 - Reducing the number of "Blink" deadlines to two per year. - Creating a handbook for individuals, schools, businesses, organizations, and neighborhoods interested in commissioning public works that are funded independent of the city.
 This handbook can be developed based on a highly simplified version of the Public Art Field Guide, providing basic guidance and checklists for planning considerations, funding strategies, maintenance costs, permitting issues, and contracting considerations.
 It should be available on the Madison Art Commission website. - Creating a checklist for municipal agencies interested in displaying works of art in public areas of their workspaces.
-This checklist should enumerate options for securing and displaying work, discuss liability issues, and recommend display of locally produced works.
+This checklist should enumerate options for securing and displaying work, discuss liability issues, and recommend display of locally produced works. - Create a database of artists willing to loan their work for exhibition in civic spaces.

-Lastly, the public art program should strengthen focus on sustainability (already called for in the city's Public Art Framework) and to more frequently support landscape architecture approaches.
+Lastly, the public art program should strengthen focus on sustainability (already called for in the city's Sustainability Plan) and to more frequently support landscape architecture approaches.
 Guidelines could encourage the use of natural materials; support open space, brownfield, and empty lot installations of art that promote sustainability; help build a sense of place and neighborhood unity; support green art competitions judged by use of recycled/reused materials for educational impact; convert support structures for alternative transit (bus shelters, bike racks, bike paths) and the edges and fronts of parking structures into public art venues; and treat select storm water projects as design features in the landscape.
-See Recommendations 3, 17, 30, 41, 46, and 49.
+See Recommendations 17 and 46.